minem1ne/Elevator-GeoData2Wavetable/README.md

 python elevator_ui.py
 ```

-The Coordinates can easyly be copied from google maps in the correct format by right clicking on the map and clicking the coordinates.
+The Coordinates can easily be copied from google maps in the correct format by right clicking on the map and clicking the coordinates.

 ![Elevator UI](pictures/UI.png)